 - If you are using 2 servings of freshly cooked rice, transfer the hot rice to a baking sheet.
 Spread it out and let it cool completely.

-- Cut and separate the white and green parts of the Tokyo negi and set aside the green part for another use (I added it to miso soup with shiitake mushrooms).
+- Cut and separate the white and green parts of 1 Tokyo negi (naga negi; long green onion) and set aside the green part for another use (I added it to miso soup with shiitake mushrooms).
 Thinly slice the white part of the negi.

-- In a medium bowl, combine the eggs and salt and whisk together.
+- In a medium bowl, combine 2 large eggs (50 g each w/o shell) and ⅛ tsp Diamond Crystal kosher salt and whisk together.

-- Heat the neutral-flavored oil in a wok (I used this medium carbon steel wok) over medium heat.
+- Heat 2 Tbsp neutral oil in a wok (I used this medium carbon steel wok) over medium heat.
 When the wok is hot, add the beaten eggs.
 After a few seconds, the egg will start to float on top of the oil.

 - With a blunt-end wooden spatula, swirl the loosely set egg around the pan to continue cooking the rest of the egg.